wemitwqw/RPP/README.md

 MIT License

-Copyright (c) 2020 Vladislav Priske
+Copyright (c) 2020 Mark-Kirill Gubal, Kevin Kelder, Vladislav Priske, Alek-Jaan Tšern

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal